nefisa-codes/Advanced-Data-Analytics/README.md

 # Advanced-Data-Analytics

-Task one
- for task one i will answering the question "What will the organization's revenue be over the next 30 days?"
+Project Overview
+This repository contains two analytical tasks that demonstrate the application of time series forecasting and deep learning techniques:

+Task 1: Time Series Analysis
- The goal of this analysis is to use the time series model to forecast  the company's daily revenue in the next 30 days.
+Objective: Forecast the organization’s daily revenue for the next 30 days.

-this anlysis contains two task the first task is on time serios analysis.

-Taks 2
+This analysis leverages time series modeling to predict future revenue trends based on historical data.
+The goal is to provide actionable insights for strategic planning and decision-making.
+Task 2: Predicting Fake vs. Genuine Reviews
-The goal of this analysis is  to build a  neural network  model to  predict  if a review is fake or genuine  based on the text
+Objective: Develop a neural network model to classify reviews as fake or genuine based on text content.

-I'll be using a Recurrent Neural Network (RNN), specifically a Bidirectional LSTM network, to process the text.
-Bidirectional LSTMs are effective because they can capture the sequence of words in both directions, understanding context and sentiment, which is crucial when determining the authenticity of reviews.
-By training the network on labeled data (such as genuine vs. fake reviews), it can learn the patterns in the text that differentiate between the two.
+A Bidirectional LSTM (Long Short-Term Memory) network is used to process the review text.
+Bidirectional LSTMs are particularly effective as they analyze word sequences in both forward and backward directions, capturing context and sentiment.
+The model is trained on labeled data to identify patterns in the text that distinguish genuine reviews from fake ones.
+Each task is implemented in separate sections with detailed steps and results.
+Explore the repository to see the methodologies and insights derived from the analyses.